 Vi – Second cousin to Tony’s father.
 She had emigrated to America many years before with her husband, who later died.
 Funny and feisty, she ran a ‘mom and pop’ American diner in Conshohocken, Pennsylvania, and had found new love with American Herb.

 Herb – A car transporter driver, Herb was Vi’s long-term American boyfriend.
 A thoroughly nice man who doted on Vi.

 SKF – Swedish global manufacturer of ball and roller bearings, with manufacturing plants in many countries around the world.
 Tony had been an SKF sales engineer in Manchester, UK.
-When Tony resigned to travel the world, his managing director provided a letter of introduction to any branch of SKF around the world.
+When he resigned to travel the world, his managing director provided a letter of introduction to any branch of SKF around the world.
 This enabled Tony to get a well-paid job with SKF in America, along with Colin, who was hired to work with Tony as a two-man team.

 Jackie – Tony’s wife, who he met several years after returning to the UK.
 A talented artist and former teacher who now dictates Tony’s letters using voice recognition software.
 Which means she is now nicknamed The Dictator. 😊

 Tiffany – Tony’s daughter, a features journalist who set up this blog to share her father’s letters and photos.
 Busy scanning Tony’s stunning colour slides (from later on his trip) and uploading letters and images online.